AdamBoley/Project-Beergate/README.md

 - Review generic placeholder image - done, new image will much greater resolution used which is better for the review.html page
 - Provide a consistent aspect ratio for post images - done by sizing the image-container element using bootstrap classes
 - Not all cards displaying on mobile devices - done by reworking html structure and css rules
-- Fix bug related to UpdateReviewView creating a new record - done
+- Fix bug related to UpdateReview creating a new record - done
 - Implement Django HoneyPot - done
 - Add settings.py booleans to enhance security - done
 - Apply bootstrap to search results and user reviews page - done